Kyawkk/Kyawkk/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">

-👋 **Android Developer with 4+ years** of experience building mobile applications
+👋 **Android Developer with 4+ years** of experience in mobile application development

 🏢 **Currently working as:** Software Developer at **SCITGoC**, Singapore

 📍 **Based in:** Da Nang, Vietnam

-🎯 **Focus Areas:** Clean Architecture • Performance Optimization • User Experience
+🎯 **Interests:** Clean Architecture • Performance Optimization • User Experience

-🌟 **Grateful to have:** Contributed to apps that reached 100,000+ users
+🌟 **Fortunate to have:** Been part of teams that developed apps reaching 100,000+ users

-💼 **Experience across:** Singapore • Myanmar • Vietnam markets
+💼 **Experience in:** Singapore • Myanmar • Vietnam markets

 🎓 **Education:** Bachelor of Engineering, University of Technology

-💡 **Always learning** new technologies and improving development practices
+💡 **Continuously learning** new technologies and development practices

 ---